mtacker/snowflake-demo/02_github_actions_setup.md

 <img src="./.images/github_gh.png" alt="Alt Text" style="width:75%; height:auto;">

 Two things just happened:
-- Your github personal access token is now securely stored locally for command line authenticaion when updating secrets.
+- Your github personal access token is now securely stored locally for command line authentication when updating secrets in the future.
 - Your ```.env``` secrets should now be added to your github repository [^5]

 Verify your secrets were added to the repository:
 <img src="./.images/gh_secrets.png" alt="Alt Text" style="width:50%; height:auto;">